 Our Group-wide policy concerning slavery and human trafficking is covered in our five core company values:

-Lonrho have in parallel been Active members of the UN Global Compact (UNGC) since 2012, submitting our most recent annual Communication on Progress (COP) at end July 2017.
+Lonrho have in parallel been Active members of the UN Global Compact (UNGC) since 2012, submitting our most recent annual Communication on Progress (COP) at the end of July 2018.
 We believe our Core Values closely match the UNGC’s Human Rights and Labour Principles, including:

 Under the UNGC Labour Principles, Lonrho commits to adhere to the labour practices as per the Constitution in the country of operations, follow the entire stated SOPs that regards recruitment, selection of staff, and procurement of goods and services, and uphold labour standards across the business operations.
 This includes employment that is productive and delivers a fair income, one that ensures workplace security, social protection, better prospects for personal development and social integrations.